nusnlp/c2e-mt-benchmark/README.md

 Test Set Translation Outputs
 ----------------------------

 The `outputs/` subdirectory contains the translation outputs produced by our models.
-The comparisons between the NIST test set results in BLEU achieved by our model and those achieved by prior published work are available in: http://www.comp.nus.edu.sg/~nlp/nistc2ebenchmark/
+The comparisons between the NIST test set results in BLEU achieved by our model and those achieved by prior published work are available [here](https://1drv.ms/x/s!AtgLdmtlqxqugTomChq7GidBY3cS).

 Publication